- Kathmandu Durbar Square

 Whether you are a seasoned photographer or an amateur looking to break out your camera for the first time, Nepal is an incredible place to explore.
 When planning your next trip to Nepal, make sure you include a few of these destinations in your itinerary.

-There are also frequently significant cultural events such as feats and jatras held in the area, which are exceptionally interesting to capture.
-People are often dressed in colorful cultural clothing, and during holi, one can capture the fun had painted each other with vibrant colors.
-Tour guides can help you immensely at any of the three Durbar squares to discuss the history of each building and explain the cultural significance.
+There are also frequently significant cultural events, such as feasts and jatras held in the area, which are exceptionally interesting to capture.
+People are often dressed in colorful cultural clothing, and during Holi, one can capture the fun had by people painting each other with vibrant colors.
+Tour guides can help you immensely at any of the three Durbar squares to discuss the history of each building and explain its cultural significance.

 The color of local spices will draw the attention of your camera, as will the colorful outfits of locals and the rickshaws bustling by.
 Additionally, the copper pots and pans glistening in the sun beside old brick buildings will be sure to make an excellent photograph.

 Khokana and Bungamati are rustic Newari towns just outside of Kathmandu.
 Khokana is an ancient village where you can see locals spinning wool to stuff mattresses with cotton and dry rice and straw on the streets.
 The Shekala Mai Temple is of religious significance, and you will be able to observe religious practices here.
 There is a Jatra festival in the fall where masked dancers fill the streets in honor of the goddess Shikali, known as the mother goddess.
 Bungamati is just a short drive away and overlooks the Bagmati River.
 This village is filled with ancient temples and woodcarvings.

 You can visit showrooms where people continue to practice ancient wood carving practices.
 Their work is a big part of Newar culture and is fascinating to watch and photograph.
 The main temple is in a square at the center of town, another community gathering place where you can see many people and enjoy some street photography.